The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Whilst it may feel strange writing your results on the first page, a scientific report isn’t a mystery novel!
 Your marker isn’t waiting to be surprised by the results at the end, they prefer to have everything laid out to them in the beginning, so they can follow your report easily.
 An abstract should be no longer than one paragraph of 3-4 lines.

 Next is your introduction.
-This is the place to lay out any personal engagement details, along with the line of thought that lead you to choose this topic.
-At the end of your introduction, you should state your fully focused research question, usually in the format: “What is the relationship between (independent variable) and (dependent variable).”
+This is the place to lay out any personal engagement details, along with the line of thought that led you to choose this topic.

 Following the introduction is your background information.
 This is where you build from the ground up – identify all physics laws, forces, equations, and theories of relevance to your IA.
 You may reference external sources for material that goes beyond your IA.
 At the end of this should be your hypothesis, which should logically follow from your background research.

-Next is your methodology section.
+Next, the central part of research design, your methodology section.
 Essential elements in methodology include:

-• An apparatus list, with specific lengths, masses, or dimensions of equipment
+An apparatus list, with specific lengths, masses, or dimensions of equipment

-• A precise methodology, which details everything you’ve done in your IA
+A precise methodology, which details everything you’ve done in your IA

-• A photo of your experimental set up
+A photo of your experimental set up

-• A labelled scientific diagram of your experimental set up
+A labelled scientific diagram of your experimental set up

-• An identification of variables, including the dependent, independent, and controlled variables
+An identification of variables, including the dependent, independent, and controlled variables

-• A controlled variables table, which lists the variable, why it needs to be controlled, and how you’re controlling it.
+A controlled variables table, which lists the variable, why it needs to be controlled, and how you’re controlling it.

-Criterion C: Analysis (6 marks)
+Criterion B: Data Analysis (6 marks)

 This is perhaps the most important element of your IA.
 It is essential to have enough data to perform an effective analysis – you should have at the very least three trials (ideally five or more) for each increment of the independent variable, with at least five different increments (ideally seven or more) of your independent variable.